0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/schemas/apis.md

 **Function**: Endpoint to fetch the details of all the Claim Schemas created by an Issuer.

 **How it works**: It requires to pass the Issuer `id` as Path Parameter.
+Optionally, it accepts a `query` as Query Parameter which is search keyword.

 It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.
 The Response Body contains the entire set of information related to the required Claim Schema.

 The Endpoint requires to pass the Issuer `id` as Path Parameter.
 In order to use this endpoint, you need to pass an active `Bearer Token` token inside the Authorization Request Header.
 The Response Body contains the entire set of information related to the Claim Schemas created by that specific Issuer.
+If the query was set to a specific value, for example `query=role` the Reponse Body will contain only the Schemas that contain the given keyword either in the schema Name or across its Attributes.

 **[API Reference](https://api-staging.polygonid.com/#tag/Schemas/operation/GetSchemaTemplates)**